 The viewfinder is joined by a 3in fully articulated screen that’s great for shooting at high or low angles in both portrait and landscape orientations.
 It offers all the same display options as the viewfinder, so unlike with a DSLR, switching between the two viewing methods is completely seamless.
 Its touch functions are relatively limited; you can set the focus point, interact with the Q menu and browse through images in playback.
 But for these purposes, it’s perfectly responsive.

 Fujifilm X-S10: Autofocus

 When shooting static subjects, the camera generally focuses quickly, decisively and accurately, and will continue to do so in remarkably low light.
-Naturally this will be dependent upon the lens used, with some of the firm’s older optics being more sluggish than its recent designs.
+Naturally, this will depend upon the lens, with some of the firm’s older optics being more sluggish than its recent designs.

 With its 8-way movement, the joystick provides a rapid way of positioning the focus point exactly where you want it within the frame, and the inherent accuracy of on-sensor AF means that the micro-adjustments often needed when using DSLRs with large-aperture primes are a thing of the past.